kletobias/p2022/_projects/cleaning-a-web-scraped-47-column-br-pandas-dataframe-br-part-1.md

 ##### Description
 The command `df.tail()` is the counterpart to `df.head()`, it returns the last 5 rows of the DataFrame by default, if no parameters are specified by the user.
-Using the parameter *n*, one can specify the number of rows, that get returned.
+Using the parameter *n*, one can specify the number of rows that get returned.
 Needless to say, rows returned will always end with the row at the last index value and include the preceding *n-1* rows.